csf-dev/NUnit.AutoFixture.Composition/README.md

 The example above is also configured to only apply this behaviour when the specimen is requested via a matching parameter, useful where the specimen is to be parameter-injection into a test.
 As with any other attributes, this could be parameterized by accepting constructor parameters and/or property setters in the attribute definition.

+## Technical info

 The core of the library is the `GetParameterTranformer` static class.
 It gets an `ICustomization` instance for post-processing a specimen.

 For advanced uses, use the methods which gets only an `ISpecimenBuilderTransformation`, which may then be manipulated as desired.

-Each method also contains overloads which provide access to an `ISpecimenContext` in the customization callback, providing access back to AutoFixture's infrastructure.
+Another advanced technique is to use the overloads of `ForType<T>` which provide access to an `ISpecimenContext` in the customization callback.
+That specimen context provides access back to Autofixture's functionality.
 This could be useful to re-invoke AutoFixture functionality in order to create further specimens where needed.